Bob Colacello

+Bob Colacello (born May 8, 1947) is an American writer.
+He began his career writing for The Village Voice before becoming an editor for pop artist Andy Warhol's Interview magazine from 1970 to 1983.
+His roles at Interview included special contributing editor, managing editor, and executive editor.
+He collaborated with Warhol on the books The Philosophy of Andy Warhol (1975) and Exposures (1979).
+In 1984, Colacello became a contributing editor for Vanity Fair, and since 1993, he has served as a special correspondent.

+Life and career

-Bob Colacello (born 1947) is an American writer.
-Born in Bensonhurst, New York, and raised in Plainview, Long Island, he graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1969, and also has an MFA degree in film criticism from Columbia University Graduate School of the Arts.
+Robert Colaciello was born to John and Libby Colaciello in Bensonhurst, New York on May 8, 1947.
+He and his two sisters, Barbara and Suzanne, were raised in Plainview, Long Island.
+He graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1969 and has an MFA in film criticism from Columbia University Graduate School of the Arts.

-Early endeavors and Interview magazine

 Colacello began his writing career around 1969, when he began publishing film reviews in the Village Voice weekly.
 As a graduate student in the Film department at Columbia University in New York, his first publications doubled as his class essays and homework assignments.

 In 1970, Colacello wrote a review of Andy Warhol's film Trash, which he hailed as a "great Roman Catholic masterpiece".
-This review garnered the attention of Warhol, and Paul Morrissey, the director of many of Warhol's films, who approached Colacello to write for Interview magazine, a new art/film/fashion magazine Warhol had recently begun to publish.
+This review garnered the attention of Warhol, and Paul Morrissey, the director of many of Warhol's films, who approached Colacello to write for Interview magazine, a new film review magazine Warhol had recently begun to publish.
 Colacello was made editor of Interview within six months and, for the next 12 years, remained directly involved in all aspects of life and business at The Factory— Warhol's studio—as he developed the magazine into one of the best-known lifestyle magazines of the time.
-As Colacello himself writes in Holy Terror: Andy Warhol Close up (1990), Warhol suggested Colacello change his name to Bob Cola, in order to sound more "pop."
+Early on, he still wrote his name as Robert Colaciello.
+Colacello recalled that Warhol suggested he change his name to Bob Cola, in order to sound more "pop."